PLM and Circular Economy

 Executive Summary & Goals

-The idea of the Circular Economy (CE) is straight forward: to keep products and their component materials in use for a longer period of time before they are discarded or put into the trash where the value is lost forever.
+The idea of the Circular Economy (CE) is straightforward: to keep products and their component materials in use for a longer period of time before they are discarded or put into the trash where the value is lost forever.

 However, the process of creating an inherently more sustainable circular economy from the current linear economy now practiced is not as simple.
 It will take transformational thinking and disruptive changes to how manufactures approach product development.
-This starts with reimagining what the delivered “product” actually is; as example, a recurring service instead of one-off sold good.
+This starts with reimagining what the delivered “product” actually is; for example, a recurring service instead of one-off sold good.

 The transition to a CE will motivate industries of all types to design and manufacture their products in more mindful and thus more sustainable ways, reducing extraction of the planet’s finite resources with less environmental impact.
 This transformation will create many new business models, investments, technologies, and professional opportunities in Product Lifecycle Management (PLM) in which PLM Green contributors like CIMPA PLM Services are excited to participate.